michal-krzyzowski/bak/README.md

 - backups of backups ("\*.bak*\") are not created
 - non-existing files or directories are skipped
 - current date and time are added to the filename
-- backup filename or dirname is displayed upon successful backup
+- backup filename or dirname, containing date and optionally the comment, is displayed upon successful backup `dirname.bak_[DATE]_[COMMENT]`
+- the goal just making the backup creation quicker, nothing more than `cp -r (...)`